282857341/nnFormer/README.md

 [The Synapse multi-organ CT dataset](https://www.synapse.org/#!Synapse:syn3193805/wiki/217789)

 #### 2、Setting up the datasets
 While we provide code to load data for training a deep-learning model, you will first need to download images from the above repositories.
-Regarding the format setting and related preprocessing of the dataset, we operate based on nnUNet, so I won’t go into details here.
-You can see [nnUNet](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_conversion.md) for specific operations.
+Regarding the format setting and related preprocessing of the dataset, we operate based on nnFormer, so I won’t go into details here.
+You can see [nnFormer](https://github.com/MIC-DKFZ/nnFormer/blob/master/documentation/dataset_conversion.md) for specific operations.

 Regarding the downloaded data, I will not introduce too much here, you can go to the corresponding website to view it.
 Organize the downloaded DataProcessed as follows: